Sihanouk Hospital Center of HOPE: History

-In March 1997, when the country had no inpatient facilities for those with mental illness, the hospital had provided services to 2,000 such patients and had administered 13,000 consultations.
+By March 1997, when the country had no inpatient facilities for those with mental illness, the hospital had provided services to 2,000 such patients and had administered 13,000 consultations.

+Kenzo Tange, renowned Japanese architect, designed the hospital building pro bono.
 Construction of a $300,000 annex to the hospital's main building began in January 2002 to expand its community AIDS program, and treatments of diabetes, dermatology, and hypertension.
 At the time, the hospital had instituted a lottery system as demand for its services outpaced the hospital's ability to provide care.